 In our modern technologic society, industries produce an enormous variety of products using vast amounts of chemicals and numerous physical processes.
 All industrial processes are associated with emissions of chemicals into the air, water, and/or land.
 In the 1970s, the United States began to seek information on the impacts of these emissions on human and ecologic health.
 This section focuses on available information on the extent and public health impacts of emissions into air in the United States.

 Industrial emissions include an array of familiar and unfamiliar chemicals, relatively few of which are well characterized toxicologically.
-While some epidemiologic studies have been useful for characterizing toxicity and the ...
+While some epidemiologic studies have been useful for characterizing toxicity ...